Financial Help for Seniors on Social Security

 Challenges of Living on Social Security

-For 12% of men and 15% of women, Social Security makes 90% of their income.
-Without other savings, paying for daily living costs, such as housing, healthcare, and food, can be difficult.
+For 12% of men and 15% of women, Social Security makes 90% of their income (PDF).
+Without other savings, paying for daily living expenses, such as housing, healthcare, and food, can be difficult.

 Financial Assistance Programs

-Whether you’re relying solely on Social Security to handle your living expenses or need a little boost to your retirement income, help is available.
-There are many programs to turn to for financial help for seniors on Social Security:
+Whether you’re relying solely on Social Security to cover your living expenses or need a little boost for your retirement income, help is available.
+Several programs offer financial help to seniors on Social Security:

-- Medicare can help cover healthcare costs, such as hospital stays, prescription drugs, medical equipment, temporary nursing home stays, and doctor’s visits.
+- Medicare: Covers healthcare costs, including hospital stays, prescription drugs, medical equipment, temporary nursing home stays, and doctor's visits.

-- Apply for the Medicare Savings Program (MSP) to help pay for Medicare premiums, copayments, deductibles, and coinsurance.
+- Medicare Savings Program (MSP): Helps pay for Medicare premiums, copayments, deductibles, and coinsurance.

-- Get free coupons for purchasing fresh produce from farmers’ markets and roadside stands through the Senior Farmers’ Market Nutrition Program.
+- Senior Farmers’ Market Nutrition Program: Provides free coupons for purchasing fresh produce from farmers’ markets and roadside stands.

-- Apply for the Supplemental Nutrition Assistance Program to receive SNAP benefits for purchasing groceries.
+- Supplemental Nutrition Assistance Program (SNAP): Offers benefits to help seniors buy groceries.

-- Get a monthly senior food box with nutritious food like fresh produce, dairy, and cereal through the Commodity Supplemental Food Program (CSFP).
+- Commodity Supplemental Food Program (CSFP): Distributes monthly senior food boxes with nutritious items like fresh produce, dairy, and cereal.

 “There are so many great programs for seniors, and many seniors don't know about them,” shares Teresa Dodson, a financial expert and the founder of Greenbacks Consulting.
 “Help the seniors in your life look at these options and change their quality of life,” she encourages.